Many of the world's leading players will be bidding for Olympic glory at Japan's ‘home of tennis’.

 The key to success is to win all of the games you serve and then to win as many as possible of the games your opponent serves.
 In a close-fought match, winning even a single break point brings a significant advantage.

 As well as having a wide range of techniques and shots, successful players need a strong mental approach.
-Some are able to turn their fortunes around from a losing position, others self-destruct when pressure and errors prevent them from playing the game on their own terms.
+Some are able to turn their fortunes around from a losing position, others perform at a lower level when pressure and errors prevent them from playing the game on their own terms.

 Big names and rising stars